vukani-dev/improvement-roll/README.md

 On 4chan every post give you a corresponding ID.
 The ID generated from a post is what people would refer to as "rolling".

 *For example:*
-You could create a thread that says the last Number of your ID will determine how many pushups you do in that instance.
-People would then post as a reply to that thread to find out how many pushups they would do.
+You could create a thread that says the last Number of your ID will determine how many push-ups you do in that instance.
+People would then post as a reply to that thread to find out how many push-ups they would do.